-Sara Gonzalez is in her second year studying BA Spanish and International Development.
+Sara Gonzalez studied BA Spanish and International Development.
 This programme provides an interdisciplinary grounding in development, addressing real world issues affecting people and planet, in conjunction with in-depth study of the Spanish language and its diverse cultures.

 "I wanted to learn how this degree would help me in my future, how it is actively helping people now, and I want to make a difference and help people and thought this course reflected that."

 Sara chose Reading because it was one of the few universities to offer this course combination.

 The benefits of a combined degree

 Sara is enjoying the variety and interrelated course content of Spanish and International Development.

 Through this course students will become confident and highly skilled in written and spoken Spanish.
 We provide accelerated learning in Spanish, meaning that you can start from beginner's level if you have not done Spanish A level.

 "The Spanish aspect is really interesting because even though Spanish could be considered my first language, I still learn a lot.
 It teaches you so much grammar and things that I do not know as a native speaker because I […] learnt my Spanish through my parents."